TheUIDev/theuidev.github.io/_posts/2017-10-10-es6-fat-arrow-functions.md

 Pretty simple eh!?
 Yeah right!
 Now makes me wonder, why I wasn't using this until now!
 But now I will be writing all my simple functions in this short hand format.

 ### 2. Implicit ```return```
-Think of all the utility functions that you woud have in your code base that ```retun``` some value to its caller.
-Now you can get rid of all those ```return``` statements, because the fat arrow functions have an implicit retun value.
+Think of all the utility functions that you would have in your code base that ```return``` some value to its caller.
+Now you can get rid of all those ```return``` statements, because the fat arrow functions have an implicit return value.
 Let's look at this is action below.
 ```javascript
     function multiple(a,b) {
         return a*b;